 Most of Burroughs’ story is derived from his memoirs, which he published first at age 33 and polished and republished repeatedly for decades.
-Historians believe that there is much truth in Burroughs memoirs, and some embellishment.
-But with a life as dramatic as his, embellishment isn’t really needed.
+Historians believe Burroughs’ memoirs contain a lot of truth, and some embellishment.
+But with a life as dramatic as his, he didn’t really need embellishment.

 At age 14 he ran off to join the Continental Army, but couldn’t manage to convince the enlisting officers that he was old enough to serve.
 So instead he joined up on the crew of a privateer in Newburyport, Mass.
-While on board he became an assistant to the medic/doctor on the ship and learned some rudimentary medicine.
+While on board he assisted the medic/doctor on the ship and learned some rudimentary medicine.

 His father sent him to Dartmouth College, but he lasted only a short while – his penchant for pranks landed him afoul of the college leaders.
 Burroughs next tried his hand at medicine, passing himself off unsuccessfully as a doctor.
 Following that he turned to the ministry.
-Burroughs was untrained, but he had access to his father’s sermons.
+Though untrained, Burroughs had access to his father’s sermons.
 Armed with a few of these, he headed to Massachusetts to sell himself as a minister.

-Landing in Pelham, Mass. – home to rabblerouser Daniel Shays — Burroughs was soon outed as a fraud and chased out of town by a hostile congregation.
-Though his pursuit of the ministry was unsuccessful, his time in Massachusetts shaped his thinking.
-While there he encountered a con man who was selling shared in his alchemy process, which he claimed could turn copper into gold.
+Landing in Pelham, Mass. – home to rabble-rouser Daniel Shays — Burroughs was soon outed as a fraud and chased out of town by a hostile congregation.
+Though he failed in his pursuit of the ministry, his time in Massachusetts shaped his thinking.
+While there he encountered a con man who sold shares was selling shared in his alchemy process, which he claimed could turn copper into gold.
 When the con man collected all the investors he could, he fled town.

 The appeal of alchemy was partially rooted in the extreme shortage of hard currency following the Revolutionary War.
-Congress had been notorious for printing worthless paper money, and bank notes were not widely viewed as reliable.
-The people craved hard currency.
+Congress had notoriously printed worthless paper money, and people did not view bank notes as reliable.
+They craved hard currency.
 Lacking that, however, Burroughs observed that private banks were building successful followings for their own bank notes and coins.